pouchdb-community/pouchdb-memory/README.md

 - `pouchdb-mapreduce`
 - `pouchdb-replication`
 - `pouchdb-find`

-It should be useful for things like quick unit tests.

 Feel free to add additional plugins on top of it, or just build your own – the source code is tiny!